mandieq/opf_learnings/README.md

 # Ecosystem Learnings - OpenPOWER Foundation

-Material from a recent session focused on ecosystem learnings from the OpenPOWER Foundation.
+Material from a 2019 session focused on ecosystem learnings from the OpenPOWER Foundation.

 Created using [reveal-md](https://github.com/webpro/reveal-md) as a front end for the  [reveal.js](https://revealjs.com/#/) framework.